Want to learn how to write better emails?

 - Each of those three links has different language.
 This makes you more likely to click, because there are three options for framing the content.

 - Most of the paragraphs here are only one line long.
-Even the long paragraph is only three lines.
+Even the long paragraph is only three sentences.

 - That postscript: It goes to a business opt-in.
 So he’s promoting content here, but also nudging the people who are interested into his sales funnel.